Cybersecurity Statistics 2019: Start the Year Knowing more About Online Safety

 Cybersecurity and online safety rarely are things that come to mind.
 We casually surf the internet with no concern for the dangers that lurk in the digital realms of the 21st century.

 Even those among us cautious of their online safety can be affected by cybercrime.
-Numerous instances of data leaks and security breaches in companies widely considered safe are the proof of that.
+Numerous instances of data leaks and security breaches in companies widely considered safe are proof of that.
 Yahoo, Imgur, and many health companies had sensitive data stolen.
 Some others, like Facebook, even sell data for profit.

 Yet, many of us keep ignoring the issue as if it doesn’t matter in the slightest.